stephdl/nethserver-openssh/README.rst

 - ``UsePAM``: (yes,no) Pam can be used to authentify user
 - ``access``: Allow ssh connection to your firewall following different zones.
 - ``status``: (enabled,disabled) Enable or disable the sshd service
+- ``StrongEncryption``: (enabled,disabled) Enable or disable the strong encryption by requiring strong ciphers, HostKeyAlgorithms, KexAlgorithms, MACs.
+Old clients might not be able to connect to the server once enabled.

 Events
 ======